 Want to know more?
-Looking for a restaurant or cafe in St. Petersburg?
+Looking for a restaurant or cafe?
 If so click in one of the topics below to fast-track to that options.

 A trip to St Petersburg Russia means not only experiencing its stunning treasure of art, and cultural and historical sights, but also its incredible variety of food and drinks.

 That's true!
 St Petersburg in our opinion deserves to be known also for its incredible variety of restaurants.
 From cafeteria-style to local or international restaurants, as well as first class fine dining restaurants, here you've plenty of choices when it come to eat and drink.

 As two locals living in St. Petersburg, we usually love to eat out and experience different cuisines.
 Being myself Italian (Davide), my favorite food is of course Italian, but I have to admit that after trying several other cuisines available in the city, now I don' t mind to change.